microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaLifecyclePolicyGroup.md

 ```

 ## Description
-the Get-EntraBetaLifecyclePolicyGroup retrieves the lifecycle policy object to which a group belongs.
+The Get-EntraBetaLifecyclePolicyGroup retrieves the lifecycle policy object to which a group belongs.

 ## Examples